Peg Leg Porker

 0/10 Ranking: 8.5 to 9/10

 Description: Smoked for 5 hours, the ribs were extremely juicy and may be the juiciest in Colorado.
-The outer layering of seasoning had really good flavor and a dash of of maybe cinnamon in the blend, couldn’t really put my finger on it.
+The outer layering of seasoning had really good flavor, and a dash of maybe cinnamon in the blend that I couldn’t really put my finger on.
 The meat itself could have used a bit more flavor, but still a very good rib overall.
 Would put them in the top 5 for ribs in the state

 Pulled Pork